s3p02/create_ssh_mac_and_linux_and_windows/README.md

+# Create SSH key

-# USING MAC OS or Linux
+## I. USING MAC OS or Linux

-# Open a new terminal.
+Open a new terminal.

-# Step 1: Using the SSH-KEYGEN
+## Step i: Using the SSH-KEYGEN

 ```
 sudo ssh-keygen -t rsa -f ~/.ssh/gcp_deeplearn_gpu -C srpa3180